-To mark Mental Health Awareness Week 2020 – which takes place from 18-24 May – we have put together some tips on working from home, increasing your productivity levels and generally protecting your mental wellbeing during COVID-19.
+To mark Mental Health Awareness Week which takes place 10-16 May, we have put together some tips on working from home, increasing your productivity levels and generally protecting your mental wellbeing during challenging times.

 The Mental Health Foundation is a charity specialising in research and policy development, with a focus on preventing mental health problems.
 They are not able to advise people directly on their personal circumstances.

 Mental health problems can affect anyone, at any time.
 If you are concerned that you are developing a mental health problem you should seek the advice and support of your GP as a matter of priority.
 If you are in distress and need immediate help and are unable to see a GP, you should visit your local A&E. There are also a number of mental health organisations that provide helplines.